-Write a program that takes two lists and returns True if they have at least one common member.
-Write a Python program to print a specified list after removing the 0th, 2nd, 4th b. and 5th elements.
-Write a Python program to clone or copy a list c.
-Write the program for the following: 5.
-Write a Python script to sort (ascending and descending) a dictionary by value.
+a.
+Write a program that takes two lists and returns True if they have at least one common member. b.
+Write a Python program to print a specified list after removing the 0th, 2nd, 4th and 5th elements. с.
+Write a Python program to clone or copy a list 5.
+Write the program for the following: a.
+Write a Python script to sort (ascending and descending) a dictionary by value. b.
 Write a Python script to concatenate following dictionaries to create a new one.
-Sample Dictionary: $dic1=\{1:10, 2:20\}$ $dic2={3:30, 4:40}$ dic3={5:50,6:60} Expected Result : {1: 10, 2: 20, 3: 30, 4: 40, 5: 50, 6: 60} Write a Python program to sum all the items in a dictionary.
-Write the program for the following: 6.
-Write a Python program to read an entire text file. a.
-Write a Python program to append text to a file and display the text. b.
+Sample Dictionary : $dic1 = \{1:10, 2:20\}$ $dic2=\{3:30, 4:40\}$ $dic3 = \{5:50, 6:60\}$ Expected Result : {1: 10, 2: 20, 3: 30, 4: 40, 5: 50, 6: 60} с.
+Write a Python program to sum all the items in a dictionary.
+6. Write the program for the following: a.
+Write a Python program to read an entire text file. b.
+Write a Python program to append text to a file and display the text. с.
 Write a Python program to read last n lines of a file.
-7. Write the program for the following: Design a class that store the information of student and display the same a. b.
-Implement the concept of inheritance using python Create a class called Numbers, which has a single class attribute called MULTIPLIER, and a constructor which takes the parameters x and y (these should all be numbers). i.
-Write a method called add which returns the sum of the attributes x and y. ii.
+7. Write the program for the following: a.
+Design a class that store the information of student and display the same b.
+Implement the concept of inheritance using python с.
+Create a class called Numbers, which has a single class attribute called MULTIPLIER, and a constructor which takes the parameters \times and y (these should all be numbers). i.
+Write a method called add which returns the sum of the attributes x and y . ii.
 Write a class method called multiply, which takes a single number parameter a and returns the product of a and MULTIPLIER. iii.
 Write a static method called subtract, which takes two number parameters, b and c, and returns b - c. iv.
 Write a method called value which returns a tuple containing the values of x and y.
-Make this method into a property, and write a setter and a deleter for manipulating the values of x and y.
-8. Write the program for the following: Open a new file in IDLE ("New Window" in the "File" menu) and save it as geometry.py in the directory where you keep the files you create for this course.
+Make this method into a property, and write a setter and a deleter for manipulating the values of \times and γ .
+0 8.
+Write the program for the following: a.
+Open a new file in IDLE ("New Window" in the "File" menu) and save it as geometry.py in the directory where you keep the files you create for this course.
 Then copy the functions you wrote for calculating volumes and areas in the "Control Flow and Functions" exercise into this file and save it.
+Control Flow and Functions exercise into this file and save it.
 Now open a new file and save it in the same directory.
-You should now be able to import your own module like this: import geometry
+You should now be able to import your own module like this: import geometry L